Lykoi

 The Lykoi (commonly called wolf cat or werewolf cat) is a breed of cat derived from a natural mutation causing a form of hypotrichia (e.g. congenital alopecia) found in domestic short-haired cats.
-The mutation has occurred in domestic cats over the last 20 years.
-DNA testing has been done by UC Davis to confirm that the cats do not carry the Sphynx/Devon Rex gene.
-The breed was developed by Brittney Gobble in Vonore, Tennessee.
+This mutation results in sparse, patchy fur, particularly around the face, giving individuals a "wolf-like" appearance, as well as periodic full or partial molting.
+Lykoi cats are highly susceptible to cysts and other skin problems.